microsoft/onnxruntime-swift-package-manager/README.md

 SPM is the alternative to CocoaPods when desired platform to consume is mobile iOS.

+## Note

+The `objectivec/` and `swift/` directories are copied from ORT repo and it's expected to match.
+It will be updated periodically/before release to merge the newly checked-in changes for objective-c/swift on ORT main repo.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a